Rig14/http-torrent/README.md

 python client.py [dht_enabled]
 ```

-Add the `dht_enabled` parameter to enable DHT functionality.
+Add the `dht_enabled` parameter to enable DHT functionality incase when tracker is down.

 ### 6. Run a Stress Test